Voldaan/Laravel-Playground/README.md

 ```
 php artisan serve
 ```
-And then clicking the link in the console.
-This'll lead you to a page where the key can be generated before you can access the api endpoints.
+The link in the console will open up the standard view endpoint.

 To login with the seeded account, use the following information:
 ```